 Increased prevalence of and gene transcription by Chlamydia pneumoniae in cerebrospinal fluid of patients with relapsing-remitting multiple sclerosis

-Pilot study using nested PCR to detect ompA gene sequences of C. pneumoniae in CSF, n=84 with definitive MS and 87 with other neurologic disease (OND), Journal of Neurology 2004.
+Pilot study using nested PCR to detect ompA gene sequences of C. pneumoniae in CSF, n=84 with definitive MS and 87 with other neurologic diseases (OND), Journal of Neurology 2004.

 Methods- nested polymerase chain reaction (PCR) to detect ompA gene sequences of C. pneumoniae.
 In subjects with positive PCR, probed for chlamydial heat shock protein 60-mRNA and 16S-rRNA by reverse transcriptase (rt)-PCR.